pureprofile/android-sdk-pureprofile/README.md

 5. Add permissions to AndroidManifest.xml
 6. Use Login API to obtain a login token to initialize the SDK
 7. Call Pureprofile SDK initialization function in onCreate() of your Activity to activate SDK
-8. Implement **PaymentListener** in your sdk activity to process payments received from surveys.
+8. Implement ```PaymentListener``` in your sdk activity to process payments received from surveys.

 > Requirements: Pureprofile Android SDK works with Android 16 (4.1) and above.

 ## Steps detail

 #### 1. Register as a Pureprofile partner, create a panel and copy panel key
-[Contact Pureprofile](https://www.pureprofile.com).
-Create a new panel with your account manager and copy then the given **panel key** for this app in order to use later on, when initializing **Pureprofile SDK** within your code.
+[Contact pureprofile](product@pureprofile.com).
+Create a new panel with your account manager and copy then the given ```panel key``` for this app in order to use later on, when initializing Pureprofile SDK within your code.

 #### 2. Download Pureprofile SDK aar file and import to your project
 Download Pureprofile Android SDK aar or reference it through maven().